You could get a competitive home loan from ING

 Since 1999, ING has been offering Australians a broad selection of home loans, transactions and savings accounts, superannuation options and business products.

-ING DIRECT is an online lender, meaning it doen't have physical branches like traditional lenders.
-The lack of branches means ING DIRECT can deliver lower rates to their customers by saving on overheads.
+ING is an online lender, meaning it doesn't have physical branches like traditional lenders.
+The lack of branches means ING can deliver lower rates to its customers by saving on overheads.
 Furthermore, the bank offers a simple application process.
 Mortgage specialists are available online to handle your queries and requests.
 Alternatively, you can pick up the phone and speak to a consultant to arrange an appointment.

 This special offer with the Orange Advantage Home Loan is for new owner occupier lending with an offset accounts and discounts available.

 ING has a range of products that are aimed towards different segments of the market.
 Whatever your goals as a potential borrower, ING could have a loan to suit your needs.
 It offers loans for first home buyers, investors, those looking to refinance, and borrowers who want to consolidate their debts.

 - Maximum LVR: The loan-to-value ratio (LVR) refers to the percentage of the value of the property you want to borrow.
 ING can lend up to 95% of the value of the property you wish to buy with some of their loans.
 The remaining products carry a maximum LVR of 80%.

 - 100% Offset accounts: This is a transaction account linked to your home loan.
 The funds you have in your offset account are deducted from the principal of the loan.
 Interest is calculated on the reduced principal loan size.

 - Interest-only options: Interest-only loans are well-suited to investors or those building a home.
 Paying only the interest portion of your loan brings the cost down during the crucial construction phase, or if you plan to buy an investment property and sell it soon after.